 FINRA found that MetLife had made “negligent material misrepresentations and omissions on variable annuity (VA) replacement applications for tens of thousands of customers.”
 MetLife’s misrepresentations, the regulator found, “made the replacement [variable annuity] appear more beneficial to the customer, even though the recommended VAs were typically more expensive than customers’ existing VAs.”
-Fellows Hymowitz, Safirstein Metcalf and the Galbraith Law Firm are investigating misconduct by MetLife Securities Inc. in connection with variable annuities.
+Fellows Hymowitz Rice, Safirstein Metcalf and the Galbraith Law Firm are investigating misconduct by MetLife Securities Inc. in connection with variable annuities.

 FINRA reported that MetLife’s variable annuity replacement business generated “at least $152 million in gross dealer commission for the firm over a six-year period.”

 FINRA found that MetLife made material misrepresentations or omissions in at least 72% of the over 35,000 variable annuity replacements.
 In other words, based on a random sample, the securities watchdog found wrongdoing in connection with more than 25,000 individual applications for variable annuity replacements.

 • MetLife told customers that their existing variable annuity was more expensive than the recommended replacement, when in fact, the current one was less expensive;